 Every seven years, an accrediting team visits the school to help with long-range goal setting and to review accuracy of an in-depth accrediting document.
 Interviews, building and programming reviews are done on-site.

-The last in-depth accrediting review will be completed in December, 2018.
+The last in-depth accrediting review was completed in December, 2018.
 Documentation of our 2018 accreditation status can be found in the school office and is available for review upon request.

 The Marathon fundraiser occurs each fall at St. Anastasia Catholic School.
 Students ask friends, neighbors, relatives and local businesses for monetary pledges.
 The entire school, joined by many parents, friends, staff and siblings, walk our marathon route.
 This is the biggest fundraiser that St. Anastasia Catholic School does annually.
 It helps raise money as well as awareness for our school.